 Tallow vs Lard vs Suet vs Schmaltz

-From a chicken or goose, the rendered fat is known as schmaltz.
-The rendered fat from a duck is usually called duck fat or lard.
-The most common fat products that we hear of, though, is lard.
-Lard normally comes from the belly of a pig and is rendered and clarified to make it shelf stable for later use in cooking.
+- The most common fat product that we hear of, though, is lard.
+Lard normally comes from the belly of a pig.
+It is rendered and clarified to make it shelf stable for later use in cooking.

 - Chicken – Schmaltz